andrescrca/GoogleEmailService/README.md

 Cleaning Up
 After running the application, it is recommended to dispose of the resources used by the GoogleEmailService instance.
 This is done automatically in the provided code by calling the Dispose method on the emailService object in the finally block.

+Important Note
+To successfully use the Gmail API, it is crucial to have a well-configured service account within your Google Cloud Platform project.
+The service account should have the necessary permissions and access to send emails on behalf of the specified sender address.
+Make sure to follow the Google Cloud Platform documentation and guidelines to properly set up your service account and configure the required access and permissions.

 License
 This application is released under the MIT License.